ybuzoku/INTBASIC/README.md

 - TRON, TRace ON, starts program tracing when the program is run
 - TROFF, TRace OFF, ends program tracing when the program is run

+### Installation

+If using the disk image in the repository (MyDisk.ima or MyDiskMSD.ima), you may flash it directly to a SCP/BIOS compatible USB stick and boot from it.
+The BASIC program uses the built in bootloader.
+You may also use emulators such as QEMU or BOCHS to run this program.
+You may also assemble the source code yourself using the makefile provided.
+In that case however, the disk image generated however will NOT have SCP/BIOS on it.
+You will have to source it yourself.
+All details of how to run SCP/BIOS and programs in conjunction with SCP/BIOS can be found in the SCP/BIOS manual.

 ### Final remarks
 If you find any bugs, please let me know by either submitting a issue on Github or contacting me directly.